bmc/scalasti/index.md

 automatically convert the Scala object values to Java Beans, using the [ClassUtil][] library's `ScalaObjectToBean` capability.
-Thus, using `makeBeanAttribute()` allows you to pass Scala objects to StringTemplate, without using the `@BeanProperty' annotation to generate Java Bean getters for StringTemplate to use.
+Thus, using `makeBeanAttribute()` allows you to pass Scala objects to StringTemplate, without using the `@BeanProperty` annotation to generate Java Bean getters for StringTemplate to use.

 **NOTE**: This capability requires the presence of the ASM byte code